konishon/random-map-shape-generator/README.md

 A web app that randomly generates shapes (points, lines, polygons) on a map using [Leaflet.js](https://leafletjs.com/).
 Features layer switching, search, and shape downloads in ZIP format.

+> You can use the tool on https://konishon.github.io/random-map-shape-generator/

 ## Features

 - Random shape generation: points, lines, polygons